Rubiya97/Task-Reminder-App/README.md

 ## Features
 - Users can register and login.
-- Authentication and authorization id done using JWT.
+- Authentication and authorization is done using JWT.
-- Create, update, delete, and view tasks
+- Create, update, delete, and view tasks.
-- Set due dates with automatic reminders
+- Set due dates with automatic reminders.
-- Email notifications sent 24 and 48 hours before due dates
+- Email notifications sent 24 and 48 hours before due dates.
 - Popup/in-app notifications

 ## Tech Stack